Vaccine progress should allow Britain-U.S. reopening - BA boss

-PARIS (Reuters) - British Airways is well placed to lead a European travel recovery from COVID-19 if relatively swift vaccine rollouts in Britain and the United States enable transatlantic routes to reopen, Chief Executive Sean Doyle said on Wednesday.
+British Airways (ICAG.L) is well placed to lead a European travel recovery from COVID-19 if relatively swift vaccine rollouts in Britain and the United States enable transatlantic routes to reopen, Chief Executive Sean Doyle said on Wednesday.

 "There's an immediate opportunity to open up the U.S.," Doyle said during CAPA Live, an online industry event.